RiddleAndCode/DecentralizedIDsWorkshop/README.md

 * [Exploring Cryptographic Group Access Control and Authentification with SGX](https://github.com/RiddleAndCode/DecentralizedIDsWorkshop/tree/master/CryptoAccessControl)
 * [Machine Identities & DIDs: Connecting Machine Identities, IPDB and zenroom based smart contracting with the help of DIDs](https://github.com/RiddleAndCode/DecentralizedIDsWorkshop/tree/master/MachineIDs_DIDs)

+Please follow the links to add documentation or to read the current state of the projects.
+We are looking forward to further collaboration on these topics that go beyond the scope of the workshop.